psychemedia/winter-tales/src/gawain_notes.md

 "A story from the minstrels, then, while we wait" called the King, and a minstrel was a summoned.
 "Give us a tale of my father's time, of Uther Pendragon and hia band of knights.
 A Christmas tale, if you will..."

-And so the story began...
+And so, not wanting to offend any of Arthur's knights there assembled by talrs of greater derring do then they had acheived that year, the minstrel began...

-[Sir Cleges and the Winter Cherries.]
+[*Sir Cleges and the Winter Cherries.* There was once a knight...]